 On June 8, Jeffrey Velfing and John Crosby, respectively, former chief steward and former assistant steward of National Postal Mail Handlers Union Local 307, each pleaded guilty in U.S. District Court for the Western District of Michigan to one count of embezzling funds in the amount of $6,758 from the Detroit-based union.
 The pair had been indicted in April.
 The charges and guilty pleas follow an investigation by the U.S. Postal Service’s Office of Inspector General and the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.

-On April 8, Cynthia Yancey, former secretary-treasurer of American Federation of Government Employees Local 3840, was indicted in the Hamilton County (Ohio) Court of Common Pleas on one count of theft of funds in an unspecified amount from the Cincinnati-based union.
-The indictment follows a probe by the Labor Department’s Office of Labor-Management Standards.
+On May 3, Marcella Champion, former secretary-treasurer of American Federation of Government Employees Local 1831, pleaded guilty in U.S. District Court for the District of Columbia to one count of theft in the amount of $4,130 from the Washington, D.C.-based federal security employees union.
+She had been charged last November.
+The actions follow a probe by the Labor Department’s Office of Labor-Management Standards.

 On May 5, Gregory Hill, former vice president of United Auto Workers Local 2297, was sentenced in U.S. District Court for the Western District of Louisiana to four years of probation, and ordered to pay $12,232 in restitution, for forging checks in an account in the name of the Shreveport union.
 Hill, along with another Local 2297 member, Danny Rawls, had been indicted in March 2015 on nine counts each.
 Hill pleaded guilty this January to one count of uttering and forgery in the amount of $581.
 Rawls already had pleaded guilty last September and was sentenced this February.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.